 The Lake District May 7th – 10th 2019

-You need to book up by early January for the Group Tour as hotel accommodation is limited.
+You are recommended to book up early for the Group Tour as hotel accommodation is limited.

-You can download the booking form here - Once downloaded then please complete it on your computer, save it with your own name in the file name and email to the Tour Organiser Christopher Legrand email@example.com if you have paid by PayPal or Credit Card or print and post with your cheque.
+You can download the booking form here - Once downloaded then please complete, scan & save it with your own name in the file name and email to the Tour Organiser Christopher Legrand email@example.com if you have paid by Bank Transfer or print and post with your cheque.

 About the Tour

 Hillthwaite Hotel is highly rated on both Trip Advisor and Booking.com.
 This family-run Lake District accommodation has an indoor swimming pool, sauna, picturesque gardens and free parking.
 Free WiFi is available in the downstairs public areas and the bedrooms.

 The hotel occupies an elevated position and a terrace with stunning views towards Lake Windermere and the mountains beyond.
 Some rooms also have views towards the lake and mountains.
 There is also a guest lounge with a log fire and lake views.